getsentry/sentry-docs/src/collections/_documentation/error-reporting/getting-started-verify/node.md

-What better way to send your first event than to break your application!
+One way to verify your setup is by intentionally sending an event that breaks your application.

-One way to do it is to call an undefined function:
+Calling an undefined function will throw an exception:

 ```js
 myUndefinedFunction();